AdKats/AdKats/README.md

 WARNING!
 READ THIS!</br>
 The stat logger plugin is orchestrated by AdKats, certain settings are kept at mandatory values.
 If you see a setting "issue" in stat logger, where certain values cannot be changed, that is because of AdKats.
 Right now AdKats takes over chat logging responsibilities due to a dependency, so chat logging is force disabled in stat logger.
+This requirement will be removed in version 4.0 of AdKats as a better method has been found.
 </p>

 The latest universal version of this plugin can be downloaded from here: